 Techniques utilised within this strand are highly varied and project-specific but are typically drawn from the broad disciplines of structural and molecular biology, protein biochemistry, pharmacology, electrophysiology, microscopy, genomics and epigenetics, structural and functional MRI neuroimaging, neuropsychological assessment, and clinical disease phenotyping.

 Cellular and Molecular Physiology

-The Cellular and Molecular Physiology strand covers a wide range of different research areas, from fundamental studies of cell biology to translational work on mechanisms of disease.
+The Cellular and Molecular Physiology pathway covers a wide range of different research areas, from fundamental studies of cell biology to translational work on the mechanisms of human disease.
 Despite this diversity, the various research areas share a common aim in trying to understand complex physiological phenomena at the cellular and molecular level.
 Students in this strand are therefore allocated research projects that maximise their skills in key techniques to address this, such as molecular biology, protein biochemistry, calcium imaging, genetics, microscopy and electrophysiology.

 Stem Cells, Tissues and Disease

-Depending on their allocated research project, students in the Stem Cells, Tissues and Disease strand will receive training in various key techniques, such as stem cell and induced pluripotent cell tissue culture, embryo dissection, animal handling, immunostaining, ELISA, flow cytometry, histology and biomarker analysis, microscopy (including immunofluorescence and confocal), cloning and quantitative PCR.
+Depending on their chosen research project, students in the Stem Cells, Tissues and Disease strand will receive training in various key techniques, such as stem cell and induced pluripotent cell tissue culture, embryo dissection, animal handling, immunostaining, ELISA, flow cytometry, histology and biomarker analysis, microscopy (including immunofluorescence and confocal), cloning and quantitative PCR.